PranitaAbbireddy/Iris-Dataset-Classification-Using-Machine-Learning-Models/README.md

 # Iris Dataset Classification Using Machine Learning Models
 This project demonstrates the classification of the Iris dataset using various machine learning models and evaluates their performance based on precision, recall, and accuracy.
-The models include Logistic Regression, Support Vector Classifier (SVC), Decision Tree Classifier, and Gradient Boosting Classifier.
+The models include Logistic Regression, Support Vector Classifier (SVC), Decision Tree Classifier and Gradient Boosting Classifier.

 ## Project Overview
-The Iris dataset is a classic dataset in the field of machine learning and statistics.
+The Iris dataset is a classic dataset in machine learning and statistics.
 It contains 150 samples of iris flowers with four features: sepal length, sepal width, petal length, and petal width.
-The goal of this project is to classify the iris flowers into three species: Setosa, Versicolor, and Virginica.
+The goal is to classify the iris flowers into three species: Setosa, Versicolor and Virginia.

 ## Dataset
 The Iris dataset used in this project includes: